LPhiri67-nq/Python-Crash-Course-Exercises/README.md

 <h2> Cloning a Repository in PyCharm (IDE) </h2>

-A clear, ready‑to‑use README-style guide for cloning a Git repository in PyCharm using two different methods. <p>
+A clear, ready‑to‑use README-style guide for cloning a Git repository in PyCharm using two different methods.

 ## Method 1: Clone From the Welcome Screen (No Project Open)